ashamsilva/AdvML/Assignment 2/index.md

     return f(xnew)
 ```

 Calculate MSE for both Random Forest and Locally Weighted Regression.
-A four loop was created to determine the optimal tau value.
+A for loop was utilized to determine the optimal tau value.
 ```Python
 mse_lwr = []
 mse_rf = []